Wouter-Bekker-AI/CtrlSpeak/README.md

 The command performs a staged health-check entirely inside %APPDATA%\CtrlSpeak:

 1. Ensure the default Whisper model is present under %APPDATA%\CtrlSpeak\models (downloading it when missing).
-2. Copy any existing NVIDIA CUDA runtime wheels (nvidia-cuda-runtime-cu12, nvidia-cublas-cu12, nvidia-cudnn-cu12) into %APPDATA%\CtrlSpeak\cuda, installing them first if needed.
+2. Reuse or install the NVIDIA CUDA runtime (nvidia-cuda-runtime-cu12, nvidia-cublas-cu12, nvidia-cudnn-cu12) so the DLLs live under %APPDATA%\CtrlSpeak\cuda when GPU testing is required.
 3. Transcribe assets/test.wav on the CPU.
 4. Transcribe the same clip on the GPU using the DLLs staged in %APPDATA%\CtrlSpeak\cuda.
 5. Simulate each text-injection strategy (direct insert, SendInput paste, clipboard paste, PyAutoGUI typing) and write a consolidated report to %APPDATA%\CtrlSpeak\automation\artifacts.